divitngoc/style-configurations/README.md

-# project-codestyle
+# style configurations

-The codestyle I use for my projects.
+The style configurations I use for my projects.

-You're welcome to import it to your IDE or share suggestions to improve it.
+You're welcome to import it or share suggestions to improve it.